 In our last reader story, I highlighted the story of Vikram and Ishwinder, an Indian couple who navigated a complex visa system in order to travel the world.
-Indians face a lot of restrictions on where they can visit and, for most countries in the world, face an extensive visa process.
+Indians face a lot of restrictions on where they can visit and, for most countries in the world, an extensive visa process.

 So do Filipinos.

 It took a Filipino friend in Bangkok four years to obtain an EU Schengen visa, despite having a good job, a fiancé, and lots of roots.

 So today, I talk to DJ from Dream Euro Trip.
 He’s a Filipino who has been living and traveling around Europe for years.
 He shares his experience getting approved for visas, travel tips, and advice for others from developing countries about realizing your travel dreams.

 DJ: Hello beautiful dreamers!
 I’m DJ Yabis.
 I am 29 years old, and I grew up in the Philippines.
 I was born and raised in Cagayan and I moved to Manila when I was 17 to study industrial engineering at the University of the Philippines Diliman.
 In 2009, I moved to Europe for my master’s in international business as a full scholar of the European Commission through its prestigious Erasmus Mundus scholarship program.

 I have been traveling the world since 2007 and I have lived in Sweden (Stockholm and Uppsala), Poland (Warsaw), Germany (Cologne and Essen), and the Philippines (Manila, Boracay, Panglao).
 I have worked as an industrial engineer, a pseudo-diplomat at the Philippine embassy in Stockholm, a mystery shopper, various odd jobs in music festivals, and a Free Hugs organizer.